aishtomer/ProPaint/README.md

-This Drawing app is a web application made by web techonologies like HTML, CSS and p5.js library.
+ProPaint app is a web application made by web techonologies like HTML, CSS and p5.js library.